DataKinds/datakinds.github.io/_posts/2019-04-08-gadts-in-perl-6.md

 @possibly-list.map: &print-our-nullable;
 ```

 The usage of `IsNullable` ends up being very similar to the usage of `Maybe[::T]`.
 The only caveat is that the `where` clause forces the typechecking of `IsNullable` types into runtime.
 This incurs a non-negligible overhead.
-For more on this, check out the previous article [Perl 6 is the World's Worst ML](https://aearnus.github.io/2019/04/05/perl6-is-the-world-s-worst-ml "Perl 6 is the World's Worst ML").
+For more on this, check out the previous article [Raku is the World's Worst ML](https://aearnus.github.io/2019/04/05/perl6-is-the-world-s-worst-ml "Raku is the World's Worst ML").

 # Drawbacks